 Crossing Miller River

-We hiked over the same debris as last weekend and went through the washout at mile two.
-Then we walked past the turnoff by mistake and turned back to the big log in .25 mile.
-Soon, we found the river crossing using Puzzlr‘s detailed report.
+We walked through the same debris from last weekend and went over the washout at mile two.
+However, we passed the turnoff by mistake but soon returned to the big log.
+Using Puzzlr‘s detailed report, I found the place to cross shortly.

-Shortly, we forded the knee-high, frigid river.
-Then with boots and gaiters in my hands, I wobbled over pebbles to the other side.
-It felt like my feet had a brain freeze!
-Meanwhile, the pup enjoyed swimming a few laps.
+Holding the boots and gaiters, we forded the knee-high, frigid river.
+It felt like my feet had experienced a brain freeze as I wobbled over pebbles to the other side.
+Meanwhile, the pup swam a few laps in the water.
 Burr!

 See more trip photos here.